yagrawl/scribbles/content/posts/2020-02-28-caching-api-with-redis-and-node.md

 ## Redis

-[Redis](https://redis.io/), according to its website, is an open source, in-memory data structure store, used as a database, cache and message broker.
+[Redis](https://redis.io/), according to its website,

+> [Redis] is an open source, in-memory data structure store, used as a database, cache and message broker.

 Find the instructions to download it on your local machine [here](https://redis.io/download).

 ## Demo